divmgl/nwire/README.md

 ## Example

-Here's an example using Express.js.
+Bootstrapping a server using Express.js:

 ```js
 // index.js